MarioDiosdado/readme_generator/README.md

 ## Test
-This readme on this image was generated using the application
+The readme on this image was generated using the application

 ![Image of test](Develop/test.jpg)